-Australia’s 2nd-largest city Melbourne enters 6th lockdown
+Australia’s 2nd largest city, Melbourne, enters 6th lockdown

 AstraZeneca and Pfizer are the only vaccines available in Australia.

-There have been 21 COVID-19 deaths in Sydney since the latest outbreak began.
-There have been 78 deaths in New South Wales since the pandemic began.
+There have been 21 COVID-19 deaths reported in Sydney since the latest outbreak began.
+There have been 78 deaths confirmed in New South Wales since the pandemic began.

 The government reported 262 locally acquired infections in the latest 24-hour period.
 Another six cases were diagnosed in hotel quarantine and are not considered threats to the community.